de-soot/tic-tac-toe-cli/README.md

 - Classic game of Tic-tac-toe
 - Follows all of the rules in the original game
 - Customisable board size (as of v2.0.0)
-- Two-player couch gameplay
+- Two-player gameplay
-- Runs on the command-line interface
+- Runs on the terminal
-- Minimal ASCII art
+- Minimal ASCII user interface
 - Made with Python

 ## Usage